Skip to content

 Add groups dialog

-3. Specify one or more group names for whom you want to apply protection.
+3. Enter the names of the user groups you want to protect.
 Coro attempts to auto-complete group names as you type.

 Coro can add users for protection through an imported comma-separated (CSV) file containing a list of user email addresses.